Jarvis Christian University Partnering with UT Tyler

 Did you know?

-Jarvis Christian College is a historically black liberal arts, baccalaureate degree-granting institution affiliated with the Christian Church (Disciples of Christ).
+Jarvis Christian University is a historically Black liberal arts, baccalaureate degree-granting institution affiliated with the Christian Church (Disciples of Christ).
 The mission of the college is to prepare students intellectually, through academic programs that promote excellence in teaching and learning; socially, through student-centered support programs that encourage positive and constructive communication among peers, faculty and staff; spiritually, through programs that stimulate spiritual growth and worship; and personally, through interaction that fosters self-development and maturity.
 The mission further seeks to prepare students for professional and graduate studies, productive careers and to function effectively in a global and technological society.